 - Artificial Gravity: 'Gravitational shoes' are mentioned, though strangely not until they're on the Moon.

-- Beehive Hairdo: The Moon Girls.
+- Beehive Hairdo: Current fashion for all Moon Girls.

 - Big Electric Switch: Large levers are used to land the rocketship and release the Deadly Gas.